Frequently Asked Questions

 Use our Report Violation form to report any operator who fails to meet NZIFDA standards or engages in non-compliant practices.
 NZIFDA reports all illegal operators to WorkSafe New Zealand, the Environmental Protection Authority (EPA), and relevant local authorities for enforcement action.

-Yes, mobile operators CAN be certified by NZIFDA, but they must meet strict requirements.
+Yes, mobile operators can be certified by NZIFDA, but they must meet strict requirements.
 However, there are currently no compliant mobile services that have achieved NZIFDA certification.
-Mobile operators must: (1) Operate under a Compliant Operator license, (2) Have each vehicle individually assessed and certified, (3) Meet all Dangerous Goods transport requirements, (4) Complete annual recertification ($2,500 + GST per annum), and (5) Maintain proper waste tracking, insurance, and compliance systems.
+Mobile operators must: (1) Operate under a Compliant Operator licence, (2) Have each vehicle individually assessed and certified, (3) Meet all Dangerous Goods transport requirements, (4) Complete annual recertification, and (5) Maintain proper waste tracking, insurance, and compliance systems.
+Only certified operators can file disposal events on the National Misfuel Register — uncertified operators cannot, and the disposal goes unrecorded.
 For consumers: Only use operators displaying the NZIFDA Mark.
-Currently, this means using certified fixed facilities.
-If a mobile operator cannot show you the NZIFDA Mark, you cannot verify their compliance and should not use their services.
+Currently, this means certified fixed facilities.
 Learn more about what "certified" actually means.

-Why are most mobile extraction services not certified?
+Why are most mobile fuel removal services not certified?

-• Compliant Operator ($15,000 + GST): Management layer (Tier 1) that receives customer inquiries and allocates jobs to Certified Workshops and Mobile Operators.
-Requires business management systems and network coordination capability.
+- Compliant Operator: Management layer (Tier 1) that carries the NZIFDA Mark, files disposal events on the register, receives customer inquiries, and allocates jobs to Certified Workshops and Mobile Operators.

-• Certified Workshop ($1,500 + GST): Service delivery facility (Tier 2) that performs remediation work at fixed facilities.
-Must operate under a Compliant Operator license and have a certified fixed facility, proper licensing, insurance, equipment, and trained staff.
+- Certified Workshop: Service delivery facility (Tier 2) that performs remediation work at fixed facilities and files through their Compliant Operator.
+Must operate under a Compliant Operator licence with certified facilities, proper licensing, insurance, equipment, and trained staff.

-• Mobile Operator ($4,000 + GST initial, $2,500 + GST annual per vehicle): Mobile service delivery (Tier 2) that performs on-site extraction.
-Must operate under a Compliant Operator license.
-Each mobile vehicle must be individually assessed and certified, and mobile operators require annual recertification to maintain compliance.
+- Mobile Operator: Mobile service delivery (Tier 2) that performs on-site fuel removal and files through their Compliant Operator.
+Must operate under a Compliant Operator licence.
+Each mobile vehicle must be individually assessed and certified.

-Note: Both Certified Workshops and Mobile Operators must operate under a Compliant Operator license - they cannot operate independently.
+Note: Both Certified Workshops and Mobile Operators must operate under a Compliant Operator licence — they cannot file on the register independently.
+Register or access your account →

 What regulations apply to misfuel remediation?